 - Government guidance on self-isolation remains.
 Individuals who have symptoms of COVID-19 as well as those who live in a household with someone who has symptoms should not physically come to work.

 In Our plan to rebuild, the Government indicates that when travelling everybody (including critical workers) should continue to avoid public transport wherever possible.
 If they can, people should instead choose to cycle, walk or drive, to minimise the number of people with whom they come into close contact during their commute to work.

 How we can help

-We are currently updating our FAQs and Back to Business Pack to reflect the new guidance and to provide advice about how the new guidance interacts with existing employment law and health and safety duties.
+We are currently updating our FAQs to reflect the new guidance and to provide advice about how the new guidance interacts with existing employment law and health and safety duties.